sohrabkhan/SampleSymfonyConsole/README.md

-# UpcastSocial Console Application #
+# Sample Symfony Console Application #
 This application is built using the Symfony Framework Standard Edition

 **Why?**